South African Citizenship by Birth

 • Applicant must be a permanent residence holder.

-• Ordinarily resident in South Africa and has been so resident for one year after immediately preceding the date of application.
-In addition to this he or she has been so resident in South Africa for a further period of not less four years during the eight years after the date of application.
-In a case of married man or women, the applicant must have resided in South Africa for a period of not less than two years immediately preceding the date of his or her application and after the date of his or her marriage to such citizen.
+• Ordinarily resident in South Africa and has been resident for one year after immediately preceding the date of application.
+In addition to this he or she has been resident in South Africa for a further period of not less four years during the eight years after the date of application.
+In a case of married man or woman, the applicant must have resided in South Africa for a period of not less than two years immediately preceding the date of his or her application and after the date of his or her marriage to such citizen.

 • Person must be of a good character.